Sarah-okolo/FEM-results-summary-component/README.md

 ### What I learned

-In this project I was able to learn how to asynchronously fetch an API in React and how to render a component with the data gotten back from the API.
+In this project, I was able to learn how to asynchronously fetch an API in React and how to render a component with the data gotten back from the API.

 ## Author